Switzerland Loves Guns. The E.U. Wants Reforms. Voters Will Decide

 “Even though I was a soldier and kept my army rifle at home, this massacre strengthened my determination to speak out for less weapons, more gun control, and stronger laws,” Lang says.
 The upcoming referendum, he says, “is a step in the right direction, as the proposed reform would strengthen the control of weapons.”

-It is precisely these additional restrictions that are firing up many Swiss gun owners, who argue that the sale of weapons is already tightly regulated in this this safety-conscious society.
+It is precisely these additional restrictions that are firing up many Swiss gun owners, who argue that the sale of weapons is already tightly regulated in this safety-conscious society.
 To buy weapons from an authorized dealer, citizens or legal residents over the age of 18 require a permit from the government and no criminal record or history of mental illness.

 However, rifles and semiautomatic long arms used for hunting are exempt from these requirements.
 And no license is needed for transactions between private individuals.